Concord Baptist Church Chase City, VA

-Our under-shepherd was educated in the public schools of Nottoway County, Virginia.
-He continued his education at Greensboro College, University of North Carolina at Greensboro and, ECPI University.
-He is a veteran of the U.S. Navy.
+Pastor Bagley was educated in the public schools of Nottoway County, Virginia.
+He also attended Greensboro College, UNC-Greensboro, ECPI University, and is presently continuing his education in Biblical and Theological Studies at Liberty University School of Divinity.
+He is also a veteran of the U.S. Navy.
 In addition to pastoring, he is employed as a senior corporate IT manager.

-While stationed for duty in Pensacola, Florida, Pastor Bagley and his family joined First Missionary Baptist Church Warrenton of Pensacola, Florida.
-It was there that a life transformation began.
-Under the guidance of his spiritual father, Dr. James H. Miller Sr., he received both spiritual mentorship and guidance.
+Under the guidance of Dr. James H. Miller Sr., pastor of First Baptist Church Warrenton, Pensacola Florida, Pastor Bagley received both spiritual mentorship and guidance.
 He accepted his calling to the gospel ministry at Mt.
 Calvary Missionary Baptist Church in Jacksonville, Florida under the pastorate of Dr. John A. Newman.
 After military service, Pastor Bagley returned to his childhood home in Blackstone, Virginia where God began to use him in many capacities to spread the Gospel of Jesus Christ.

 With over 25 years of ministry and church leadership experience, 4 pastorates, and many accomplishments in service to the Christian community and beyond, our pastor, along with his wife and soul mate Lady Peaches, continue to believe God for the vision of His people.

 "Ministry that costs nothing does nothing!"

 With quiet elegance and grace, Lady Peaches ministers alongside her husband, and is the Bible's example of a virtuous woman.